a2ankitrai/2KX7/Java/Inside_JVM.md

 ### JIT(Just In Time) compiler

 JIT compiler compiles bytecodes to machine code at run time and improves the performance of Java applications.
+Very frequently used methods are compiled as soon as JVM has started, and less used methods are compiled later.

+### Garbage Collector

+Garbage Collector's Garbage collection is the process by which JVM clears objects (unused objects) from heap to reclaim heap space.

+***Interpreter*** is responsible for reading the bytecode and then executing the instructions.

+---

+***Native method libraries of JVM ***
+Native method interface is an interface that connects JVM with the native method libraries for executing platform specific native methods.

+Three components **Heap**, **JIT (Just In Time) Compiler** and **Garbage collector** are related to JVM’s performance tuning.
+There are many VM (JVM) options for
+- Increasing and decreasing the heap size for managing object for best performance.
+- selecting the different garbage collector depending on your requirement.

+---

+## Java is platform independent language

+Once source code (i.e. **.java** file) is compiled on one platform(**bytecode** is formed).
+That bytecode can be executed (interpreted) on any other platform running a JVM.
+Every platform have different JVM implementation.

 ---